kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/using-openstack-cloud-controller-manager.md

   For example, this option can be useful when having multiple or dual-stack interfaces attached to a node and needing a user-controlled, deterministic way of sorting the addresses.
   Default: ""

-### Router
+### Route

 * `router-id`
-  Specifies the Neutron router ID to manage Kubernetes cluster routes, e.g. for load balancers or compute instances that are not part of the Kubernetes cluster.
+  Specifies the Neutron router ID to activate [route controller](https://kubernetes.io/docs/concepts/architecture/cloud-controller/#route-controller) to manage Kubernetes cluster routes.

+  **NOTE: This require openstack-cloud-controller-manager's `--cluster-cidr` flag to be set.**

 ###  Load Balancer